 The mission of UAF is to “advance and disseminate knowledge through teaching, research and public service with an emphasis on Alaska, the circumpolar North and their diverse peoples” (UAF website: www.uaf.edu).
 This study will provide important knowledge on the effects of the Project on furbearer populations.
 Furbearers are of considerable interest to the public due to their cultural and economic value to subsistence users, recreational trappers and hunters, and wildlife viewers.

-In addition to providing useful knowledge about public wildlife resources, this study will also provide training and employment opportunities for a graduate student, seasonal field technician, and laboratory technician.
-Students and employees will gain valuable skills conducting wildlife studies and genetic analyses, under experienced supervision to guarantee quality control.

 Describe existing information concerning the subject of the study proposal, and the need for additional information.

 The original Alaska Power Authority Susitna Hydroelectric Project (SHP) study program collected data on use of the Project area by marten (Gipson et al. 1982, 1984; Buskirk 1983, 1984; Buskirk and MacDonald 1984; Buskirk and McDonald 1989) and red fox (Hobgood 1984), but no information was collected on coyotes or lynx, aside from incidental sightings.
 The SHP studies indicated that marten may be especially impacted by the reservoir, because a substantial amount of their preferred habitat (mature spruce forest) occurs within the inundation zone.
 ADF&G has not conducted population estimates of small furbearers in GMU 13.
 Trapping reports indicate that populations have experienced normal annual and cyclic fluctuations, but no indications of long term increases or decreases have been apparent (Schwanke 2010).